ngDocumentor/ngDocumentor/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --target=production --environment=prod --sourcemaps=false --base-href='/' --vendor-chunk=true --extract-css=true --delete-output-path=true --aot --build-optimizer=true` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Further help